Jitajita

 The Jitajita, otherwise spelt Yitayita, are an indigenous Australian people of southern New South Wales.

 Language

-The Yitayita spoke one of the languages of the lower Murray river group that included Dadi Dadi and Kureinji, as is distinctive for the large number of monosyllables in its vocabulary.
+The Yitayita spoke one of the languages of the lower Murray river group that included Dadi Dadi and Kureinji, and is distinctive for the large number of monosyllables in its vocabulary.

 Name

 The tribal name Jitajita is a reduplicative endonym formed from their word for 'no' (jita).
 Numerous tribes in the area defined themselves in terms of the negative used.
 Early ethnographers marveled at the variety of words for 'no' among the Riverine tribes, as an index of the differences in their languages.
 Peter Beveridge remarked:

 Each tribes possesses a gnalla wattow or postman, who can speak and understand the dialects of all the tribes within a radius of 150 miles.
 The persons of these officials are held sacred, even by tribes which are at feud with their own: they therefore negotiate all matters of barter and trade policy.